kswoll/sexy-http/README.md

             object value, out object result);
     }

 A custom type converter can be provided for arguments, return values, endpoint methods, or the api type itself.
+Furthermore, the
+*context* in which the type conversion is occurring is provided to the converter so it can discriminate its behavior based on whether the conversion is for the path, query string, body, etc.

 ## Installation